jwerak/ansible-collection-ssl/README.md

 My homelab collection to generate and distribute ssl certs for my domains.

 Roles:
-- ssl_create
+- *ssl_create*
   - Generate certificates on my fedora-iot box for given domain
-  - Configure renewal systemd timer unit
+  - Configure renewal systemd timer unit (empty file is created for each domain to be deployed)
-- ssl_manage_turris
+- *ssl_turris*
-  - distribute ssl domain to turris
+  - distribute ssl certs for domain to turris
   - configure ssl for admin portals
   - configure auto-update of cert update after renewal
-    - systemd unit starting after renewal successfully completes
+    - systemd timer unit copying certs and restarting service